openplotter/docs/signalk/multiplexing.rst

 The Signal K server is a powerful NMEA 0183 multiplexer.
 It can merge all the NMEA 0183 devices on your boat into a single channel, add new data to this channel, redistribute data between devices, filter out unwanted data and even correct malformed data.
 As always, powerful tools can be a bit difficult to understand at first but here we will try to make it easier.

-Using the Signal K server administrator you can set connections to get NMEA 0183 data through *Serial*, *TCP Client*, *TCP Server* and *UDP*.
+Using the Signal K server administrator you can set connections to get NMEA 0183 data through *Serial*, *TCP Client*, *TCP Server on port 10110* and *UDP*.
 There is another option called *GPSD* that works as a TCP client and that you will only use when you want to use that tool to control your GPS/AIS receiver.
 To add NMEA 0183 connections go to :menuselection:`Server --> Data Connections`, click ``Add``, select *NMEA 0183* in ``Data Type`` and choose an option in ``NMEA 0183 source``:

 .. image:: img/NMEA0183mux3.png

-By default, the Signal K server always creates a **TCP server on port 10110** that cannot be disabled. **This TCP server will be the default output of all multiplexed input data**.
-If you create a new data connection by selecting *TCP Server* in the ``NMEA 0183 source``, what you are actually doing is also enabling data input to this TCP server on port 10110.
+By default, the Signal K server always creates a TCP server on port 10110. **This TCP server on port 10110 will be the default output of all multiplexed input data**.
+If you create a new data connection by selecting *TCP Server on port 10110* in the ``NMEA 0183 source`` field, what you are actually doing is also enabling data input to this TCP server on port 10110.

 You can also |OPsignalkFiltre| filter unwanted NMEA 0183 sentences in each input by entering them in the field ``Ignored Sentences``:

 .. image:: img/NMEA0183mux0.png